 Sturgeon are not picky in what they eat.
 In captivity, these fish will swallow pellet foods just a easily as smaller fish.
 In the wild, sturgeon prefer meaty foods like crabs, clams, and bottom dwelling shrimp.

 Among anglers, sturgeon is a highly desired fish because it puts up a tremendous fight when hooked.
-Larger fish are used for meat, and sturgeon is a mild, sweet-tasting fish with delicate and flaky meat.
+Larger fish (see here for info on record sturgeon) are used for meat, and sturgeon is a mild, sweet-tasting fish with delicate and flaky meat.
 It can be prepared a number of ways and still taste great.

 Ah, the bass.
 A favorite of anglers, bass are elusive fish preferring to remain in hiding places and let the food come to them.
 Definitely opportunistic feeders, bass will eat whatever swims by.
 They will also feed on phytoplankton and zooplankton in algae-filled ponds, mussels and freshwater clams, and debris like fish remains.
 Among bottom feeders, bass are like the garbage men of the lake.